solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 ![Oracle Jobs](/public/assets/courses/unboxed/oracle-jobs.png)

+#### 2. Reading a feed

-Once you’ve chosen a feed to use, you can start reading the data in that feed.
+Once you've chosen a feed to use, you can start reading the data in that feed.

+##### Rust

-You do this by simply deserializing and reading the state stored in the account.
-The easiest way to do that is by making use of the `AggregatorAccountData` struct we defined above from the `switchboard_v2` crate in your program.
+To do this in rust, you will need to deserialize and read the state stored in the account.
+The easiest way is to make use of the `AggregatorAccountData` struct from the `switchboard_v2` crate in your program:

 ```rust
 // import anchor and switchboard crates